-[2] 2023 Annual Report on Calendar Year 2022 Methane Intensities - ONE Future project that aims to considerably reduce nitrogen oxides (NO2) and methane emissions from Transco and Northwest Pipeline (NWP) compressor stations.
+[2] 2023 Annual Report on Calendar Year 2022 Methane Intensities - ONE Future Williams targets methane emissions through the Emissions Reduction Program, a multi-year investment project that aims to considerably reduce nitrogen oxides (NO_v) and methane emissions from Transco and Northwest Pipeline (NWP) compressor stations.
 In 2023, our leadership provided financial guidance to spend up to \$300 million on our Emissions commitment to cutting Williams' emissions.
 By conducting a phased replacement of legacy natural gas-fired compressor units with natural gas-fired turbines and electric motor drive compressors equipped with seal gas recovery systems, we anticipate achieving an estimated 50% reduction in methane from Emission Reduction Program compressor stations by 2030.[3]
 The updates also target NO, emissions (discussed in Non-GHG Air Emissions), improve reliability and reduce costs.